xnoctivagax/crowdstrike-workflows/soargreen-auto-contain/notes.md

    - **Channel:** the Slack channel ID (Not Channel Name) to post to (replace `SLACK_CHANNEL_ID_HERE`)
    - **Block Kit JSON:** use the JSON from the YAML's `json` field
 8. Replace placeholders with real values
 9. Tag a test host with `SOARGreen`, fire a controlled detection (EICAR or similar).
-Note: EICAR usually fires as low severity, you may need a Critical-severity test detection or temporarily lower the threshold to test.